Amazing Special Different

 Neurological Differences

-Together we can explore behavioural traits associated with various conditions.
+Together we can explore behaviours associated with various conditions.
 You may already have a diagnosis and want to learn how to better support your child, or you may have noticed some different behaviours and just started researching.
 Early intervention is key, so whatever your situation, I can help you make sense of it all and I can share tools and strategies that will help YOU support YOUR CHILD.
 Some of the more commonly known conditions are:

 Autism (ASD/ASC)

 Autism can be described as difficulty in social interaction and communication with restrictive and repetitive behaviours, interests and activities.
+With the help of the autistic community we now have a wider understanding of how autism impacts a person and I can help you understand this.

 Obsessive Compulsions (OCD)